Ivanna Klympush-Tsintsadze

-Ivanna Klympush-Tsintsadze (Іванна Орестівна Климпуш-Цинцадзе; born 5 July 1972) is a Ukrainian politician and journalist, and former Vice-Prime-Minister for European and Euro-Atlantic Integration of Ukraine.
+Ivanna Orestivna Klympush-Tsintsadze (Іванна Орестівна Климпуш-Цинцадзе; born 5 July 1972) is a Ukrainian politician and journalist, and former Vice-Prime-Minister for European and Euro-Atlantic Integration of Ukraine.
+She was elected into the Verkhovna Rada in 2016 and 2019.

 Early life

 Ivanna Klympush-Tsintsadze was born on 5 July 1972 in Kyiv, Ukraine.
 She is the daughter of Yaroslava Klympush and Orest Klympush.

 Education

 1992 – trained at the Summer School of Harvard Ukrainian Research Institute, Harvard University (USA).

-1994 – graduated from the National Pedagogical Dragomanov University, a speciality – defectology and speech therapy.
+1994 – graduated from the National Pedagogical Drahomanov University, a speciality – defectology and speech therapy.
 Has received diploma of the specialist (with honors).

-1993–1994 – studied at the State University of Montana (USA), speciality – international relations and international law.
+1993–1994 – studied at the University of Montana, speciality – international relations and international law.

 1997 – graduated from the Institute of International Relations of Taras Shevchenko National University of Kyiv with a degree in international relations and received a bachelor's degree in international relations.

 1998 – received a master's degree in International Relations (with honors).

 Career

 1991–1993 – Speech therapist at the Children's Territorial Medical Association of Starokyivsky District;

 1994–1999 – Project Manager, Head of the Department of International Relations, NGO 'Ukrainian Independent Center for Political Studies';

 1999–2002 – Project Manager at 'Kyiv Center of the East-West Institute';

 2001–2002 – Acting Director of the 'Kyiv Center of the East-West Institute';

 2002–2007 – Correspondent in the Ukrainian BBC Radio Service (BBC) in US (Washington) and in the Caucasus (Tbilisi);

 2007–2009 – Deputy Director for Programs of the International Charitable Organization 'Fund for Support of International Cooperation of Ukraine' ('Open Ukraine Foundation');

 2009–2011 – Director of the International Charitable Organization "Fund for Support of International Cooperation of Ukraine" ("Open Ukraine Foundation");

 Since 2011 – Director of charitable organization 'Yalta European Strategy';

 In 1994–99 Ivanna Klympush worked for the Ukrainian Independent Center of Political Research, while attending the Institute of International Relations in University of Kyiv which she graduated in 1998.

 board member of the Public Organization 'Ukrainian Media Center' ('Ukrainian Crisis Media Center'); Alumni of 'Aspen-Ukraine' Association; Member of supervisory boards of the NGO 'Institute for Economic Research and Policy Consulting' and NGO 'Ukrainian Institute of Public Policy'.

 Co-author of the book 'The Black Sea Region: Cooperation and Security'.